Your browser does not support JavaScript!

 As anyone who has ever started a business knows, starting a business is the easy part.
 Keeping it running smoothly and profitably is where the real challenge lies.
 To help those just starting out, this site publishes workable, basic COAs, that can be expanded as needed, free of charge.
 After all, every business that survives the startup phase makes the business community richer and more diverse so is in everyone's best interest.

-The expert COAs may be used by businesses of any size.
+The expert COAs may be used by businesses of any size and also available in Excel format.

-The advanced version is suitable for a single large entity as well as a group of entities.
-The3 expanded version is designed for entities facing complex tasks such as accounting for various financial instruments or consolidating subsidiaries operating in foreign jurisdictions, particularly where they are also subject to non-GAAP accounting and/or reporting requirements.
-For publicly traded entities, the XBRL cross-referenced version is designed to assist in drafting the machine-readable financial reports required by some regulators.
+The advanced version is suitable for a single, large entity as well as a group of entities.
+The expanded version is a multi-dimensional COA designed for more complicated entities.
+The XBRL cross-referenced version is designed for publicly traded entities that face the task of drafting machine-readable financial reports required by some regulators.

 A guide on how to set up the COA to serve various roles is presented on the implementation guidance page below.

-Basic COA (.xlsx) Advanced COA (.xlsx) Expanded COA (.xlsx) With XBRL cross references (.xlsx)
+Basic COA Advanced COA Expanded COA With XBRL cross references

 Implementation guidance